Top 10 Best Nursing Schools in Florida

 One of the most affordable options on this list, the University of Central Florida prides itself on having accessible nursing programs, especially for online students and veterans.
 However, this doesn’t take away from the quality of their undergraduate and graduate nursing programs for students who study on-campus.
 The traditional BSN is still the highlight of this robust program, and all recent grads passed the NCLEX on their first try.
 Taking into account the price and outcome, UCF should be on any Florida residents’ list.

 Based in Lakeland, Florida Southern College is among the smallest schools on this list with just over 3,000 total students.
 Florida Southern doesn’t offer many degree options for nurses, but the programs they do offer are noteworthy.
-Their evening RN to BSN program allows registered nurses to work while studying toward their bachelor’s degree, and their MSN can be lead to nurses becoming a nurse practitioner or nurse educator.
+Their Doctor of Nursing Practice (DNP) program is "a leadership focused program designed to prepare graduates to design and lead system-level improvements," according to the website.
+With their MSN program, nurses can become a nurse practitioner or nurse educator.
+In fall 2020, Florida Southern will add an MSN/Administrative Leadership track and certificate option.
 There’s also a direct-entry BSN which boasts an impressive 100% NCLEX pass rate for recent grads.

 Annual In-State Tuition: $6,394 | NCLEX Pass Rate: 100%